Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 Is it better to have a desktop or laptop?

-Now, you might have this kinda hipster notion that you’re going to work from home some days, and then from some local coffees shop other days.
+Now, you might have this kind of hipster notion that you’re going to work from home some days, and then from some local coffee shop on other days.

 But that never happens.